dotnettools/SharpGrabber/README.md

 Warning: This grabber is not guaranteed to work.
 It works only for clients that Instagram allows anonymous access to public content.

     Install-Package SharpGrabber.Instagram -Version 0.1

-### <a href="https://www.nuget.org/packages/SharpGrabber.Hls/">HLS - M3U8 playlists</a>
-This package adds the capability to parse M3U8 playlist files - including master playlists - and download video segments.
-With the help of the `SharpGrabber.Converter` package, segments may be joined together.
-This package also supports `AES-128` decryption.

-    Install-Package SharpGrabber.Hls -Version 1.1

 ### <a href="https://www.nuget.org/packages/SharpGrabber.Adult/">Adult</a> - `PornHub`, `xnxx`, and `xvideos`